vighneshiyer/research-notes/multi-level-sim/meeting-notes.md

         - Just use metasim for now
     - Dynamic instruction count should be the same
     - IPC traces should contain some offset (due to DRAM timing model configuration mismatch)

-### 1/22/2024 (ATHLETE)

-- add industry uarch simulator as a row in the comparison table
-- need to correlate functional warmup model + time decorrelation from RTL - these are sources of errors
-- invariant synthesis is very interesting - anomaly detection is very good - keep working on this
-    - trying to get something that fails to show up again and again is valuable - apple knows this intrinsically, don't need to convince them
-- what are the sources of errors in your graphs? why does one benchmark perform a lot better than the other one?
-I said this is due to cache locality being greater in some workloads
-- how does error scale as your change the interval lengths? what length is optimal? what feedback do designers really want?
-- can we find a good error estimate heuristic? how does your distance from centroid error metric work? can you formalize this?

 ### 12/8/2023